 “The therapists were unbelievably knowledgeable, and it was amazing how they worked on exposures.
 They do an incredible job,” the mother adds.

-Rogers’ program for anxiety and mood disorders for those with ASD is offered in Tampa and Philadelphia and is coming soon to San Francisco East Bay and Chicago.
+Rogers’ program for anxiety and mood disorders for those with ASD is offered in Tampa, Philadelphia, and San Francisco East Bay, and is coming soon to Chicago.